-As of
+AS OF

-\$ in millions June 2022
+\$ in millions June 2023

-Borrowings from affiliates \$ 13,151
+Borrowings from affiliates \$ 11,450

-Other unsecured short-term borrowings 276
+Other unsecured short-term borrowings 482

-Total unsecured short-term borrowings \$ 13,427
+Total unsecured short-term borrowings \$ 11,932

-Weighted average interest rate 2.49%
+Weighted average interest rate 6.09%

-Note 12.
 Subordinated Borrowings

-As of June 2022, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under a subordinated loan agreement, maturing in 2024.
-In addition, the firm has a \$17.50 billion revolving subordinated loan agreement with Group Inc., maturing in 2024.
-As of June 2022, \$17.50 billion was outstanding.
+As of June 2023, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under a subordinated loan agreement, maturing in 2025.
+In addition, the firm has a \$17.50 billion revolving subordinated loan agreement with Group Inc., maturing in 2025.
+As of June 2023, \$17.50 billion was outstanding.

 The interest rate on these subordinated loan agreements is the Secured Overnight Financing Rate plus 3.48% per annum.
 The carrying value of these borrowings approximates fair value.
-As these subordinated loan agreements are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.
+As these subordinated loan agreements are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 and 5.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2023.